How Inbound Marketing and Web Design go hand in hand

 Most consultants or agencies will have particular website designers they work with either in house or freelance but will be able to direct those people on how to deliver the correct landing pages, user journey and drive forward with strategically placed calls to action.
 Your inbound marketer can then optimise those pages with content.

-As we are a Hubspot partner agency, and we provide both inbound marketing and web design services, we’re often asked how the disciplines relate to each other.
-To us, the practise of marketing is much easier to do when our clients have a good website and it’s easier to design an effective website when you plan it around your inbound strategy.
+As we were previously a Hubspot partner agency, and we provide both inbound marketing and web design services, we’re often asked how the disciplines relate to each other.
+To us, the practice of marketing is much easier to do when our clients have a good website and it’s easier to design an effective website when you plan it around your inbound strategy.

 Understanding how they both work together